sib-swiss/termal/roadmap.md

    its position).
 Also added 'f' ("fullscreen"), which toggles _both_ panels.

 1. [x] Added a help dialog, accessible through '?' (since 'h' is already used).

-1. [ ] Sequence numbers start at 1, but positions start at 0.
-Make up your mind, dude...

 1. [x] B0007: the consensus is shorter than the alignment in `CD00377_ICL-PEPM_wDesc.msa`.
 This is due to sevral cases of non-letter